ldthomas/apg-html/README.md

 ## Installation

-The installation uses `webpack` to bundle the node.js code for the web pages and `docco` to generate the documentation.
+The installation uses `less` and `webpack` to bundle the node.js code for the web pages and `docco` to generate the documentation.
 ````
 npm install -g webpack@2.3.3
+npm install -g less@2.7.1
 npm install -g docco@0.7.0
 ````